BC 773866 A Minnesotalicensed, registered and insured limited liability company located in Carver County Minnesota.

 Can I afford to go solar?

 If you can afford to pay your electricity bill you can afford to go solar.
 Most systems are paid for in 5 to 7 years when you factor in tax incentives.
-Be sure to talk to your tax professional on how you may benefit from the Federal tax credit which is currently 26% through December 31, 2022
+You will produce and offset your electricity bill for up to 40 years at 86% efficiency as day one!
+Be sure to talk to your tax professional on how you may benefit from the Federal tax credit which is currently 30% through December 31, 2032

 Can I make future changes or modifications later on?